Elementor global widgets: stop redesigning the same thing twice

 One place we are deliberate about NOT using them: layout sections that look similar but actually need to differ per page.
 Forcing those into a global widget creates more constraint than it saves in time.
 Knowing when not to reach for a tool matters as much as knowing when to use it.

-The setup is fast, the discipline is the hard part
+The setup is fast; the naming discipline is the hard part

 Right-clicking a widget in the Elementor editor and choosing “Save as Global” takes about four seconds.
 Naming it clearly takes another ten.
 That naming step is where most teams get lazy, and six months later nobody knows which “CTA Block” is the right one among the five that accumulated in the Global Widgets panel.